toebeann/gib/README.md

    your game!

 > [!TIP]\
-> You can press `⌃ C` at any time in the terminal to abort.
+> You can press `Control C` at any time in the terminal to abort.

 > [!TIP]\
 > If you ran into any unexpected issues while following these instructions or